Admicos/minecraft-wayland/README.md

 ## Step 2: Installing the patched GLFW library

-If you're not under an Arch-based system, you're mostly on your own here.
-You can try waiting for someone else to write a guide I guess.
+If you're not under a distro with a guide here, you're mostly on your own.
+You can try waiting for someone else to write a guide for your distro, I guess.

 ### Option 1: Use the AUR

 Install the `glfw-wayland-minecraft` package from the AUR.

-If you're using GNOME, try using the **unofficial** `glfw-wayland-minecraft-libdecoration` package, which packages the `libdecoration` branch of this repository to the AUR.
+If you're using a desktop that needs it, try using the **unofficial** `glfw-wayland-minecraft-libdecoration` package, which packages the `libdecoration` branch of this repository to the AUR.